myadryshnikova/change/README.md

 You can clone this repository from Github to PyCharm.
 For this:
 VSC > Check Out from Version Controle > use URL of this project

+## Run test

+In order to run unit tests for this project, you need to run test_main.py in this project.